Deployment

 # other config options...

-# Inject the prefix automatically to every consumer group
+# Inject the prefix automatically to the default consumer group

 end